Tips for Cleaning Your AC System

 • Confirming pressure and temperature

-There’s also some upkeep you can do by yourself between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?